csaye/monobuild/README.md

 ## Usage

 ```
-monobuild <windows | linux | mac>
+monobuild <windows | linux | mac> [--nozip]
 ```

 Run from within the home directory of your MonoGame project.

-Builds a MonoGame project into a zipped executable.
+Builds a MonoGame project and compiles a zipped executable.

+Use `--nozip` to build without a zipped executable.

 ## Installation